-New Zealanders with an interest in human factors/ergonomics have been represented by ergonomics societies for 50 years.
+New Zealanders with an interest in human factors/ergonomics have been represented by ergonomics societies for over 50 years.
 We are proud of this milestone - it represents the development of a considerable depth of knowledge, and the steady provision of human factors/ergonomics skills to the people and businesses of New Zealand.

 In 1966, the Ergonomics Society of Australia and New Zealand (ESANZ) was established.
 This followed on from the interest initially generated in 1964 when 90 people from Australia and New Zealand met in Adelaide at the first Australasian ergonomics conference.